Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 ## How to consume the IP contained in this repo
 <!-- markdownlint-restore -->

-fixme test sample workflow
-fixme links in readme
-fixme sidebar in readme
+fixme test sample workflow and commands fixme links in readme fixme sidebar in readme
 All-up update for readme
-customization of assignments - separate doc parameter file for policy assignments

 ## Background